Stephen-Gates/chatbot/docs/help-application.md

 Type

-- "**Application Count**" to see a total count of Applications and sub-totals by Application lifecycle status.
+- "**Count Applications**" to see a total count of Applications and sub-totals by Application lifecycle status.

 ### :fontawesome-solid-robot:{: .blue } Ask a questions about: